gather-data/gather-public/content/docs/faq.md

 No, keep your favorite helpdesk to communicate with your customers!
 Gather is the link between your external communications and your internal processes.
 We help streamline those processes by aggregating data into a single view and automating your repetitive workflows, making the communication seamless.

-We currently work with these helpdesks [see integrations](/integrations).
+For a list of helpdesks we support, [see integrations](/integrations).

 **Does Gather integrate with other applications?**